 What Is Open Enrollment?

 Open enrollment gives you a chance to add benefits or switch plans, whether it’s due to personal preference or in response to changes in your life, like a new health condition.
-It usually happens once a year; however, some organizations may have a different open enrollment schedule, so check your employer’s policy.
+It usually happens once a year; however, some organizations may have a different open enrollment schedule.

 Why do benefit plans change year-to-year?